| |

 |

-second Puerto Rican in BVL history.
-Villalba returns in 1933, rebuilds club over night.
+The modern era’s most hated team was born in 1919.
+An emotional letter written by then 16-year-old Andy Villalba Jr. (who was booted from co-ownership of New England the year before) sways the BVL loop from voting against expansion.
+Once part of the fraternity of owners, Mr. Villalba’s (illustrated) abrasive manner surfaces, irritating management and fans alike.
+No joy is greater than beating the loud Cubes.
+They are beaten often from the start; the cry of “Hello, down there“ is a national anthem.
+The club wins the 1923 National flag for the first time.
+Four years later, Sammy Sosa, Larry Walker, and the Vaughn duo (Mo and Greg) led the Cubes to their first title and beat the Mighty Hawks in six games.
+In 1931, with Eric Gagne in the pen, the club upset New York in seven games.
+Walker guarantees the title after a Game 5 defeat.
+Early in 1932, Villalba snubs his nose and bolts for Vegas.
+Owners temporarily handed the club to Jay Cruz, the second Puerto Rican in BVL history.
+Villalba returns in 1933 and rebuilds the club over night.
 Cubes stun Knights in another classic 7-game series played in front of record attendance.
-In 1934, under GM Tom Lavin, club rolls over the "competition" to win its division by a record 22 games.
-The following campaign, Lavin becomes the club's owner, moves to Tampico, Mexico, and cleans house.
+In 1934, under GM Tom Lavin, club rolled over the "competition" to win its division by a record 22 games.
+In the following campaign, Lavin becomes the club's owner, moves to Tampico, Mexico, and cleans house.
 The Stogies end with a putrid 20-50 record.
-But the following season, he rebuilds a monster as club completes worst-to-champ finish.
+But the following season, he rebuilds a monster as the club completes its worst-to-champ finish.
 Ironically, Mr. Lavin resigns mid-season over "f2f" issues.
-In steps Mr. Villalba Jr, who puts on the finishing touches.
-Club fails to protect a 2-0 lead in G7 of 1945 World Series against Brick Church.
+In steps Mr. Villalba Jr., who puts on the finishing touches.
+Club fails to protect a 2-0 lead in G7 of the 1945 World Series against Brick Church.
 A victory would have capped the greatest comeback in World Series history.
 Cube Nation is shocked after their owner is removed for refusing to pay for the cards.
-Josef J. Jesselli comes in to temporarily run the club in 1947 and is replaced by the deMause Consortium.
-They last a few months.
-Club remains ownerless during 1948-50 seasons.
+In 1947, the deMause Consortium takes over as the club's temporary manager to replace Josef J. Jesselli.
+They last for a few months.
+The club remains ownerless during the 1948–50 seasons until Villalba Jr. agrees to return and vows utter destruction upon the league.

 |